-Effect of Air Pollution
+2.4 Effects of Air Pollution

-Pollution of the environment is one of the most horrible ecological crises the world is subjected today.
-Different effects of air pollution on man and his environment has been discussed; air pollution affects our health, causing one health problem or the other.
+Different effects of air pollution on man and his environment will be discussed; air pollution affects our health, causing one health problem or the other.
 It also affects vegetation and impairs visibility into the distance.
 Air pollution is a serious issue because when the air we breathe carries pollutants, it can affect us in many ways.
 A variety of diseases have been linked to exposure to air pollution including asthma, lung cancer and heart disease.
 Although everyone can be affected by this type of pollution, young children and elderly people are at an especially high risk.
 Air pollution can also damage materials, agriculture, and is a component of climate change (Encyclopaedia of Earth, 2015).
 The effects of air pollution are as follows: